-Kormoran II is a modern mine countermeasure vessel being developed as part of the Polish naval modernisation programme, with the aim of improving maritime safety and security in Polish waters.
+Kormoran II is a class of modern mine countermeasure vessels (MCMV) developed as part of the Polish naval modernisation programme, with the aim to improve maritime safety and security in Polish waters.

-The vessel is intended to combat naval mine threats in the Polish exclusive economic zone (EEZ).
-It can also be deployed by the tactical task forces in Baltic Sea and North Sea regions and in other auxiliary tasks of the Polish Ministry of Defence.
+The vessels are intended to combat naval mine threats in the Polish exclusive economic zone (EEZ).
+They can also be deployed by the tactical task forces in the Baltic Sea and North Sea regions, as well as in other auxiliary tasks of the Polish Ministry of Defence.

-The Armament Inspectorate awarded a contract worth PLN1.2bn ($383m) to a consortium of three Polish companies for the design and construction of a Kormoran II mine-hunter prototype in September 2013.
+The Armament Inspectorate awarded a contract worth zl1.2bn ($383m) to a consortium of three Polish companies for the design and construction of a Kormoran II minehunter prototype in September 2013.

-The consortium is led by Remontowa Shipbuilding, and comprises Naval Shipyard Gdynia and R&D Marine Technology Centre (Centrum Techniki Morskiej-CTM).
+Led by Remontowa Shipbuilding, the consortium also contains Naval Shipyard Gdynia and R&D Marine Technology Centre (Centrum Techniki Morskiej-CTM).

 Remontowa Shipbuilding awarded a subcontract to Polish Register of Shipping (Polski Rejestr Statków) to perform classification and technical supervision of the prototype vessel in September 2013.

-First steel was cut for the prototype vessel in April 2014, followed by the keel laying ceremony in September 2014.
+First steel was cut for the prototype vessel in April 2014, followed by a keel-laying ceremony in September 2014.
 The material used for the hull was imported from Western Europe, while the vessel’s equipment was developed by Polish companies.

-In June 2014, the Polish Navy selected Saab to provide its Double Eagle mine-countermeasures underwater vehicle for integration on the Kormoran II mine-countermeasure vessel.
+In June 2014, the Polish Navy selected Saab to provide its Double Eagle mine-countermeasures underwater vehicle for integration on the Kormoran II MCMV.

-Design and features of Kormoran II mine countermeasure vessel
+Design and features of Kormoran II-class mine countermeasure vessel

-The Kormoran II mine hunting vessel will be integrated with radars, communications and navigational equipment.
+The Kormoran II mine-hunting vessel integrates radars, communications and navigational equipment.

-Its mine countermeasure tasks are supported by Saab’s Double Eagle, which can be operated as a remotely-operated vehicle (ROV) or as an autonomous underwater vehicle (AUV).
-The Double Eagle is capable of performing missions including mine disposal, underwater survey, identification and detection of underwater objects.
+Its mine countermeasure tasks are supported by Saab’s Double Eagle, which can be operated as a remotely operated vehicle (ROV) or an autonomous underwater vehicle (AUV).
+The Double Eagle is capable of performing missions, including mine disposal, underwater survey, and identification and detection of underwater objects.

-The vehicle will also be equipped with HUGIN 1000 MR autonomous underwater vehicle (AUV), combat management system, passive defence system, Toczek explosive charges, and SHL-101/TM and SHL-300 sonars.
+The vehicle is also equipped with HUGIN 1000 MR autonomous underwater vehicle (AUV), combat management system, passive defence system, Toczek explosive charges, and SHL-101/TM and SHL-300 sonars.

 Propulsion and performance

-Power for the Kormoran II mine-hunting vessel will come from two diesel engines, which will drive two Voith Schneider cycloidal propellers to enable the vehicle run at a speed of 15kt.
+Power for the Kormoran II mine-hunting vessel comes from two diesel engines, which are coupled with two Voith Schneider cycloidal propellers to enable the vehicle to run at a speed of 15k.